cizia64/virtualkeyboard/README.md

 ## Final Words ...

-This is very important to keep in mind: ++the code comes as is with no support++.
+This is very important to keep in mind: <ins>the code comes as is with no support</ins>.
 So, in case you want to modify it to suit your needs, go ahead, grab the code and have fun experimenting with it!

 Enjoy .. 🍻